 |Before January 1, 2017||3 Months|

-You can activate your complimentary subscription by simply using your Azure Management Studio license key when asked for activating your subscription in Cerulean.
+You can activate your complimentary subscription by simply using your Azure Management Studio license key when asked for activating your subscription in Cerebrata.

 Please note that if you’re running Azure Management Studio, it will continue to work.
 There has been no change regarding that.

-I would humbly request to give Cerulean a try.
-If there are any questions or feedback about Cerulean or about the deprecation of Azure Management Studio, please reach out to me directly.
-I can be reached at gmantri at cerebrata.com.
+I would humbly request to give Cerebrata a try for 15 days free trial.
+If there are any questions or feedback about Cerebrata or about the deprecation of Azure Management Studio, please reach out to the support email@example.com directly.